enter-opy/pulp-fiction/README.md

    - **Rescan Plugins:** Follow your DAW's instructions to rescan plugins or manually add the plugin if necessary.

 ### Build from Source
-To build Sound of music from source:
+To build Pulp fiction from source:

 1. **Clone the Repository:**
    ```bash